Description Usage Arguments Details Value Information Author(s) See Also Examples

 Post processing aims to put in action simple transformations, as changing

 letter cases, or applying simple beautifying technics.
-See beautify
+See beautify.

-instance of class ProcessingContext
+An object instance of class ProcessingContext.

 ◆ extraneous_l | list |